This is how you motivate colleagues to work safely

 • What causes a fire?

-• Which materials catch fire quickly?
+• Which types of materials catch fire quickly?

-• What components are needed for fire?
+• What components are needed for a fire to happen?

 • What should I do if a fire breaks out in the room where I am now?

-• Which fire extinguisher is needed?
+• Which type of fire extinguisher is needed?

 • What other fire extinguishers are there?